amcarthur/Thunder/README.md

 7. Add an "auto injection" feature to wait for a specified process to launch.
 8. I'm sure tons more.

 This project is not ready or intended for use by anyone at the moment.
+If you are looking for a working and mature DLL injector, I suggest checking out [Xenos](https://github.com/DarthTon/Xenos), which is made by the same developer as Blackbone and also uses Blackbone interally.